SaccoPerfettoLab/SignalingProfiler/README.md

 devtools::install_github('https://github.com/SaccoPerfettoLab/SignalingProfiler/')
 ```

+SignalingProfiler is currently under active development, as such we suggest to delete and re-install the package regularly
+to exploit the new features.

 ## Prerequisites

 Signaling Profiler is dependent on Saez lab algorithm CARNIVAL for performing the signalling pathway optimization.
 You can find all the instruction for installation in Saez lab repository [CARNIVAL](https://saezlab.github.io/CARNIVAL/).